riyannode/Paylabs/README.md

 **Why:** `settle()` already validates the payment and guarantees settlement in a single request.
 Calling `verify()` first only adds an extra network round trip and is not recommended, due to its inherent race condition.

-Use `verify()` for diagnostics, debugging, or custom preflight validation.

 **Reference:** [Circle Gateway — Accept Payments with Nanopayments (Seller Quickstart)](https://developers.circle.com/gateway/nanopayments/quickstarts/seller)

 ---